 Returns a matcher that matches if an object is an instance

-(or a subtype).
+of type (or a subtype).

 As types are not first class objects in Dart we can only approximate this test by using a generic wrapper class.